 I want to find a solution, so I

 write letters, poems, and sometimes

 I feel whole.

 Walid Khazindar was born in 1950 in Gaza City.
-He is considered one of the best Palestinian poets; his poetry has been said to
+He is considered to be one of the best Palestinian poets; his

 unprecedented in Arabic poetry."
 He was awarded the first Palestine Prize for